Mr. SuzerSpace and I recently upgraded our cell phones.

 I placed the phone on the felt sheet and then tested some folding and pinching to see what measurements I needed.
+It won’t be a phone holder if it doesn’t actually hold the phone.
 Turns out I could use a half-sheet to make each tray, so I cut one into two 9 x 6 sheets.

 Using a piece of junk mail as my template, I drew 1″ square lines directly on each corner on my felt with a Sharpie.
 Normal people would use a fabric marker that would disappear, but my fabric markers seem to dry out exactly at the moment I need them.
 Since the felt was dark colored, I figured I could get away with this technique.

 To begin shaping my tray, I folded the corners and made sure the lines aligned.
 I wanted the corners to stick out, not be boxed in, so I did this wrong sides together.

 I then sewed straight down the sharpie lines, being sure to backstitch at the beginning and end.
 I used a sewing machine, but if you were patient, this could be done by hand as well.